Trekking the Torres del Paine Circuit

 Valle Frances

-After breakfast at Lake Pehoe's refugio, we will begin the challenging trek along a steep trail that leads to Valle Frances.
-The trek's depth depends on the group's speed and rhythm.
+After breakfast at Lake Pehoe's refugio, we will begin the challenging trek along a steep trail that leads to Valle Frances - how far we hike depends on the group's speed and rhythm.
 If walking swiftly, we will reach the hanging bridge over the French River.
 Then, we will continue to ascend towards the upper section of the valley where we will witness some of the valley's magnificent geological formations: Hoja (Blade), Máscara (Mask), Espada (Sword), Catedral (Cathedral), Aleta de Tiburón (Shark’s Fin) and Fortaleza (Fortress).
-We will take a break to picnic and relax before continuing our descent through an undulating terrain of mixed grassland and light forest, before arriving at today's end point and overnight campsite, Camp Cuernos.
-Dinner is at the campsite's refugio.
+We will take a break to picnic and relax before continuing our descent through an undulating terrain of mixed grassland and light forest, before arriving at today's end point and overnight campsite, Camp Frances.

 Accommodation: Tent